WheteThunger/VehicleDecayProtection/README.md

 - Scale decay damage when a vehicle is near a tool cupboard
 - Nullify decay damage for a configurable amount of time after a vehicle has been used
-- Nullify decay damage if a vehicle is owned by a privileged player
+- Nullify decay damage if a vehicle is owned by a player with permission

 ## No-Plugin Alternative